Pashtun diaspora: India

-India

 The 2011 Indian census found the number of Pashto speakers in the country numbered at 21,677.
 (Note: Only includes those who speak Pashto as mother tongue.)
 (Note: A 2018 AJPH estimate places the number of people with distant Pashtun ancestry at 3.2 million.
-However, it is important to note that the majority of these individuals do not speak Pashto, nor do they actively maintain Pashtun cultural practices.
+However, the majority of these individuals do not speak Pashto, nor do they actively maintain Pashtun cultural practices.
 Their claim to Pashtun heritage is based on distant ancestral connections, often tracing back multiple generations, sometimes many centuries ago.
 Consequently, while these individuals may identify as having Pashtun heritage, their ethnic, cultural and linguistic identity is predominantly Indian, and they do not identify as Pashtun in the contemporary sense of the term.)